Spencer0187/Roblox-Macro-Utilities/README.md

 Open Windows Defender, virus and threat protection, manage settings, exclusions, add folder, and create a dummy folder named anything.
 Put the .zip inside of the folder, and then unzip it.

+If you don't trust it download vs 2022 and compile it there, you'll get practically the same file (different due to metadata).

 Head to **[Parameters and Hotkeys](#parameters-and-hotkeys)** for Hotkey Information.
 To Compile, run the project in Visual Studio 2022 and build it.